 The purpose of this form is to obtain your Unique Tax Payer reference (UTR).
 This will be sent to you in a letter several working days after completing the form.

 Most of the information required is fairly straight forward.
 However, these more unusual questions should be answered as follows:

 - What sort of self-employed work do you do?
 Corporate Consulting

-- Date the above period of self-employment started: the date you completed your first project on Crème de la Crème
+- Date the above period of self-employment started: the date you completed your first mission on Crème de la Crème

 - Capacity in which you are completing this form: Sole Trader

 Once you have submitted the form, you must then wait until you receive your UTR in the post.
 You can then click on the following link:

 Login to your government gateway using your User ID and password and select the self-assessment link.
 Enter your UTR and follow the instructions.

 You will reach a point where you will need to wait for an activation code.
 This will also be sent to you in the post.

 Once this has arrived, return to the self-assessment link and complete the process.
 You have now obtained your sole trader status!